Jane1Q94/celery_learnning/userguide/task/readme.md

  - retry_kwargs: retry parameters, eg: `{'max_retries': 5}`
  ![auto retry](./screenshots/retry3.png)
  - retry_backoff=True: use exponential backoff to avoid overwhelming the service
+ - rate_limit: this is a per worker instance rate limit, and not a global rate limit.
+To enforce a global rate limit, you must restrict to a given queue.

  ### settings
  - task_reject_on_worker_lost: you really want to be redelivered the messages if the child process is be killed by system or calling sys.exit()

 ### attention
 - i/o tasks need add timeout because a task indefinitely may eventually stop the worker instance from doing any other work.
+- backends use resources to store and transmit results.
+To ensure that resources are released, you must eventually call `get()` or `gorget()` on EVERY AsyncResult instance returned after calling a task.
+- A task is not instantiated for every request, but is registered in the task registry as a global instance.
+This means that the `__init__` constructor will only be called once per process, and that the task class is semantically(语义上) closer to an Actor.